spearwolf/signalize/README.md

 > THIS LIBRARY IS FOR ANYONE WHO WANTS TO CODE WITH SIGNALS WITHOUT BEING TIED TO ONE OF THE _BIG_ FRAMEWORKS LIKE REACT, SOLIDJS OR ANGULAR &mdash; JUST YOU, VANILLA JS AND SIGNALS :rocket:

 - The current version of the library is in a :heavy_check_mark: __stable__ state, the API is minimal but fully implemented and tested!
-- I have used this library in some smaller projects (e.g. web components), which worked wonderfully :smile:
+- So far I have used this library in smaller projects (e.g. web components), which worked wonderfully :smile:
+- Feel free to try out &mdash; contributions of any kind are welcome :+1:
 ## Getting Started

 ### Install